-On 1 January 2018, Russell decides to make a lump sum commutation of $20,000, in addition to his regular $1,500 per month.
+Alternatively, Russell could choose to take the additional $20,000 as a lump sum commutation.
+In this case, on 1 January 2019 Russell commutes $20,000 in addition to his regular $1,500 per month.
 The lump sum commutation is not assessed as income, however it does cause a recalculation of the deductible amount as follows:

 Timing is important